Autojidelna/web/src/en/privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [info\@appelevate.cz][e-mail]
+If you have any questions or concerns about this Privacy Policy, please contact us at [autojidelna\@pm.me][e-mail]

 Thank you for using Autojídelna.
 Your privacy is important to us, and we are committed to protecting your personal information.

 <!-- Links -->

-[e-mail]: mailto:info@appelevate.cz?subject=Privacy%20Policy%20Concerns
+[e-mail]: mailto:autojidelna@pm.me?subject=Privacy%20Policy%20Concerns